marijnfs/zig-p2p/doc/idea.md

     - App name mostly.
     - App hash.
 Or base trust hash which works with app name (which would mean you just need app name).
     -

+# Ratings
+    - How would ratings work.
+    - Mechanism design, Schulze basis.
+    - ratings need to be public, to be verified.
+    - Could have anonymous trust-basis using currency.
+Does the currency here get burned?
+Can you just pass it along, doesn't seem right.
+If it gets burned, it should probably by inflationary.
+Who would want to keep that, people that want to use it.
+Who would pay for it from a base currency, also people that need it right now.
+Needs Safe auction currency-sub-currency exchange (SSCE [Safe Sub Currency Exchange]).
+Needs time-locked contracts and settlement in both (see atomic exchange protocols).